horgh/catbox/README.md

   * Much more restricted characters in channels/nicks/users.
   * Do not support parameters to the LUSERS command.
   * Do not support parameters to the MOTD command.
-  * Not supporting forwarding PING/PONG to other servers.
+  * Not supporting forwarding PING/PONG to other servers (by users).
   * No wildcards or target server support in WHOIS command.
   * Added DIE command.
   * WHOIS command: No server target, and only single nicks.
   * WHOIS command: Currently not going to show any channels.
+  * WHOIS command: Always send to remote server if remote user.
-  * User modes: Only +oi
+  * User modes: Only +oiC
   * Channel modes: Only +ns
   * No channel ops or voices.
   * WHO: Support only 'WHO #channel'.
 And shows all nicks on that channel.